 You’ve just got a new Labrador, and you’re wondering if he can be left alone.

-Labradors can be left alone, but you can’t leave them on their own all day.
+Labradors can be left alone, but you can’t leave them alone all day.
 They are highly social and will suffer from separation anxiety if you leave them for too long.
-Labs also need toilet breaks, exercise, interaction, and access to clean water and food.

 Labrador puppies are naturally inquisitive and can get into all sorts of mischief if just left alone.
 Sadly, they can also come to harm.